 LAND USE / DEVELOPMENT STANDARDS MAC PROVISIONAL RECOMMENDATIONS ORIGINAL PROPOSAL PLANNING COMMISSION RECOMMENDATION CLACKAMAS COUNTY JACKSON COUNTY PLANNING COMMISSION RECOMMENDATION OLCC (RECREATIONAL) OHA PROPOSED RULES (MEDICAL) Access The subject property shall have frontage on, and direct access from, a constructed public, county, or state road, or take access on an exclusive road or easement serving only the subject property.
 If property takes access via a private road or easement which also serves other properties, evidence must be provided by the applicant, in the form of a petition, that all other property owners who have access rights to the private road or easement agree to allow the specific marijuana production or marijuana processing described in the application.
 Such evidence shall include any conditions stipulated in the agreement.
 The subject property shall have frontage on, and direct access from, a constructed public, county, or state road, or take access on an exclusive road or easement serving only the subject property.
 If property takes access via a private road or easement which also serves other properties, evidence must be provided by the applicant, in the form of a petition that all other property owners who have access rights to the private road or easement agree to allow the specific marijuana production or marijuana processing described in the application.
 Such evidence shall include any conditions stipulated in the agreement.
 The subject property shall have frontage on, and direct access from, a constructed public, county, or state road, or take access on an exclusive road or easement serving only the subject property.
 However, this standard will be waived if the property takes access via a private road or easement which also serves other properties and evidence is provided by the applicant, in the form of a petition, that all other property owners who have access rights to the private road or easement agree to allow the specific marijuana production described in the application.
 Such evidence shall include any conditions stipulated in the agreement.
-In the Rural Residential and Rural Use Zoning Districts: 1.
-The subject property shall have frontage on, and direct access from, a constructed public, county, or state road, or take access on a private road or easement serving only the subject property.
-2. If property takes access via a private road or easement which also serves other properties, evidence must be provided by the applicant, in the form of a petition, which a majority of other property owners who have access rights to the private road or easement agree to allow the specific marijuana production described in the application.
+In the Rural Residential and Rural Use Zoning Districts: The subject property shall have frontage on, and direct access from, a constructed public, county, or state road, or take access on a private road or easement serving only the subject property.
+If property takes access via a private road or easement which also serves other properties, evidence must be provided by the applicant, in the form of a petition, which a majority of other property owners who have access rights to the private road or easement agree to allow the specific marijuana production described in the application.
 The petition shall include any conditions stipulated to, by the parties, and shall be recorded.
-Security Cameras Shall be directed to record only the subject property and public rights-ofway.
+Security Cameras Shall be directed to record only the subject property and public rights-of-way.
 If used, they shall be directed to record only the subject property and public rights-of-way, except as required to comply with licensing requirements of the Oregon Liquor Control Commission (OLCC) or registration requirements of the Oregon Health Authority (OHA).
-If used, security cameras shall be directed to record only the subject property and may be directed to public rights-of-way as applicable, except as required to comply with licensing requirements of the Oregon Liquor Control Commission (OLCC). record only the subject property See OAR 845-025-1430, Video Surveillance Equipment See OAR 333-008-2110 (Draft), Video Surveillance Equipment
+If used, security cameras shall be directed to record only the subject property and may be directed to public rights-of-way as applicable, except as required to comply with licensing requirements of the Oregon Liquor Control Commission (OLCC).
+If are used, they shall be directed to record only the subject property and public rights-of-way, except as required to comply with licensing requirements of the Oregon Liquor Control Commission or registration requirements of the Oregon Health Authority.
+See OAR 845-025-1430, Video Surveillance Equipment See OAR 333-008-2110 (Draft), Video Surveillance Equipment